ProsperityGH/SlomeScriptProject/README.md

 # SlomeScriptProject
-slomescript is made by Robotnik08
+slomeScript is made by my friend Robotnik08